 William Aikman (1682 – 1731) Portrait of Sir Gilbert Elliot of Minto 1st Lord Minto (1693 – 1766), acquired by the Scottish National Portrait Gallery.
 One of Aikman’s dispersed set of portraits of the Edinburgh Club of Worthies, whose members included Allan Ramsay senior (1686 – 1758), poet, playwright, publisher, and wig-maker, and father of the famous portraitist.

 Mary Beale (1633 – 1699) rare small-scale portraits of the 2nd Earl and Countess of Shaftesbury c.1674.
 Private Collection

-Sixteenth Century English School, Portrait of King Richard III, Private Collection; an early corridor portrait revealed under Victorian overpaint.
+Sixteenth Century English School, Portrait of King Richard III, dated by dendrochronology to c.1585.
+Private Collection.
+An early corridor portrait revealed after the removal of Victorian overpaint.

 Willem Wissing (1656 – 1687) Portrait of a Lady c.1680, Private Collection